Dynamic Ordered Panel Logit Models: Model and moment conditions

 \end{theorem} The proof of the theorem is given in the appendix.
 For any fixed value of $Q$ one could, in principle, show by direct calculation that

 for the model probabilities $p_{y_0}(y,x,\theta^0,\alpha)$ given by \eqref{DefProb}, but our proof in the appendix does not rely on such a brute force calculation and is valid for any $Q \geq 2$.

 For each initial condition $y_0$ we thus have $\ell = Q (Q-1)^2$ available moment conditions.
-For example, for $Q=2,3,4,5$ there are respectively $\ell=2, 12, 36, 80$ available moment conditions for each initial condition.
-For those values of $Q$ we have verified numerically that our $\ell$ moment conditions are linearly independent, and that they constitute all the valid moment conditions that are available for the dynamic panel ordered logit model with $T=3$, for generic values of $\gamma$.\footnote{ If some of the parameters $\gamma_q$ are equal to each other, then additional moment conditions become available. } We believe that this is true for all $Q \geq 2$, but a proof of this completeness result is beyond the scope of this paper.
-For the special case of dynamic binary choice ($Q=2$), the moment conditions here are identical to those in \cite{honore2020dynamic} and \cite{kitazawa2021transformations}, and completeness of those binary choice moment conditions is discussed in \cite{kruiniger2020further}.
+For example, for $Q=2,3,4,5$ there are respectively $\ell=2$, $12$, $36$, $80$ available moment conditions for each initial condition.
+For those values of $Q$ we have verified numerically that our $\ell$ moment conditions are linearly independent, and that they constitute all the valid moment conditions that are available for the dynamic panel ordered logit model with $T=3$, for generic values of $\gamma$.\footnote{If some of the parameters $\gamma_q$ are equal to each other, then additional moment conditions become available.}

+We believe that this is true for all $Q \geq 2$, but a proof of this completeness result is beyond the scope of this paper.
+For the special case of dynamic binary choice ($Q=2$), the moment conditions here are identical to those in \cite{honore2020dynamic} and \cite{kitazawa2021transformations}, and the completeness of those binary choice moment conditions is discussed in \cite{kruiniger2020further} and \cite{dobronyi2021identification}.